slatedocs/slate/source/includes/markdown/_14-how-to-use.html.md

 ```

 > Add gids (global ids) for the workspace, design request project, and designers that will be assigned requests
-(note that all ids in Asana should be strings).
+(note that all gids in Asana should be strings).
 You can get a project’s gid from its URL in the Asana web product
 (e.g. the structure of links for a task is www.asana.com/0/{project_gid}/{task_gid}).
 Similarly, you can get user’s
 gid from the URL of their task list (i.e. click on their name in Asana).
 To get your workspace gid(s), go to
 https://app.asana.com/api/1.0/users/me/workspaces.